AlphonseEBROTIE/Deep-Generative-models-for-Best-Estimate/README.md

 # Deep-Generative-models-for-Best-Estimate
-My actuarial thesis within the Asset and Liabilities Management team of Malakoff Humanis
+My actuarial thesis within the Asset and Liabilities Management team of Malakoff Humanis.